 Anne of Green Gables (1986)

 A heartwarming movie about Anne (spelled with an ‘e’!)
 Shirley, a 12-year-old orphan girl who finds herself in Green Gables in Prince Edward Island.
-She gets up to ridiculous adventures with her imagination.
+A wildly imaginative girl, she gets up to ridiculous adventures with her friends.
 A childhood classic, this movie is a must-watch.
 Rated G.

 If you want to watch the film of Annie, take your pick of movies.
 There’s the 1982 version, 1999 version and 2014 remake of this classic musical.
 All feature the spunky orphan Annie as she leaves her nasty foster mom and goes to live with Daddy Warbucks.
 Rated PG.